GummySearch Alternatives (2026): 9 Replacements Compared

 F5Bot does the bare minimum on its free plan.
 It sends email alerts when your keywords show up on Reddit, Hacker News, or Lobste.rs.
 On free there's no dashboard, no analytics, and no filtering beyond the keywords themselves — but a free plan still exists, which keeps it the best zero-budget option.

 Bottom line.
 Great starting point if your budget is zero.
 F5Bot now has paid tiers too — but once you're serious about Reddit as a channel, it's worth weighing them against the more capable tools on this list.
+For every way to get keyword alerts out of Reddit, free and paid, see our Reddit keyword alerts guide.

 4. Brand24 — Best for Enterprise Social Listening